Coloring ideas for Crocodile

 Let’s color this jolly crocodile in shades of green.
 Use light green for the belly and darker green for the back and tail.
 You can give the spikes on its back a fun twist with colors like orange, yellow, or even purple.
 Its big eyes can be bright white with brown or black pupils, and the inside of the mouth can be pink or red.
 For the background, color the water blue, the volcano in grey and orange, and use lots of green and brown for the trees and plants.
 Don’t forget a bright yellow sun and blue skies!

-On the back of the page, why not try writing some fun facts about the crocodile or how to say its name in different languages?
+On the back of the page, why not try writing some fun facts about the crocodile or its name in different languages?
 You could even give it a name of your own or draw your own version using your imagination!

 What is a Crocodile?